-Today, I want to tackle a question that everyone wants answered.
+We want to tackle a question that everyone wants an answer to.

-It is a topic that frequently comes up in conversations with friends, travel acquaintances, and people we work with here at Nomad Capitalist.
-But it’s not a question that many people truly know how to answer – at least not from experience.
+It’s a topic that frequently comes up in conversation.
+But it’s not one that many people truly know how to answer – at least not from our experience.

 But let’s start at the beginning: How do you increase your net worth, build generational wealth, and become a decamillionaire?